jordanmor/twitter-gifs/README.md

     - Ex. `/server/config/development.json`

 5. Add the link to your remote database, a cookie key, an encryption key and your twitter developer keys to the `development.json` file
+    - Your encryption key must be 256 bytes (32 characters)
 ```
   // -- This file will be ignored in subsequent git commits -- //